Wanna know why this East Coast favorite should be on your must-visit bucket list? Here are some of our top five reasons to visit the Outer Banks.

 With a more convenient size for smaller groups, affordable prices, and some of the same amenities, why wouldn’t you give a condo rental a try?
 Resort Realty offers an extensive list of Outer Banks condos available for rent from Corolla to Hatteras.
 Check them out here and plan your next Outer Banks getaway today!

 Finding free things to do on the Outer Banks is easy!
 We’ve got some top ideas right here.
 You don’t have to spend a fortune entertaining your friends and family during your Outer Banks vacation.
 One of the many great things about the Outer Banks is how many free activities there are to enjoy.
-It’s easy to entertain your family with free Outer Banks activities.
+It’s easy to entertain your family with free OBX activities.
 We’ve come up with a list of the top free things to do on the Outer Banks that you’ll love.

 Go to The Beach

-The biggest reason why people come to the Outer Banks?
+What is the biggest reason why people come to the Outer Banks?
 Our gorgeous beaches.
-The Outer Banks is home to some of the most beautiful free beaches in the country.
+The Outer Banks is home to some of the most beautiful, free beaches in the country.
 This is why spending your day at the beach is number one on our list of free things to do on the Outer Banks.
 You can see how to make the most of an Outer Banks beach day here.
 As long as you have a cooler packed with water and snacks and have layered on some sunscreen, the beach is one of the best free things to do on the Outer Banks.
 It costs $0.00 to have a great beach day and create memories that will last a lifetime with your friends and family.

 Climb Jockey’s Ridge

 Want to get some exercise in as well as learn about some seriously cool OBX history all for free?
 Explore the tallest natural living dune in the Eastern United States at Jockey’s Ridge on the Outer Banks.
-Jockey’s Ridge State Park and climbing the dune are completely free activities.
+Jockey’s Ridge State Park and climbing the dune are completely free OBX activities.
 Enjoy the views from the top of the dunes.
 With views of the ocean towards the east and views of the sound in the west, you get a unique view of the Outer Banks…all for free!
 Just make sure you bring plenty of water and snacks if you’re planning on playing for a while.

 Search for Seashells & Beach Glass